xuhualiang/gtunnel/README.md

 # gtunnel
 `gtunnel` is a proxy that translates existing client/server into SSL.
 It is a `golang` implementation that replaces `stunnel`.
 We benefit from efficient `goroutine`. we cross plantforms with a few hundred lines of go code.

-As of Feb 19, 2019, `gtunnel` can work as a `load balancer` with simple `round roubin` rotation method.
+As of Feb 19, 2019, `gtunnel` can work as a `load balancer` with simple `round robin` rotation method.

 Unlike `stunnel`, `gtunnel` is simple enough, efficent and scalable.
 Detailed measurement will be placed.
 Contact `hualiang.xu@gmail.com` for more.